Best Practices: Translation of Articulate Storyline Content

 Anyone in the eLearning industry who’s used Storyline, and who’s had their courses localized into different languages, knows about Storyline’s translation feature:

 Articulate Button > Translation > Export.

 You send the .doc or .xliff file over to your translation provider and a couple days or weeks later you get back the translation file, which you then import directly into your course:

 Next thing you know, all the content in your course slides appears in a different language.

 Simple right?
 Not really.

 It’s not just a matter of replacing content with their translated versions.
 You may have audio files whose spoken words need to be synchronized to their corresponding animations; you might have interactive elements that users are prompted to interact with; and in some cases it might make more sense to forgo audio altogether and use subtitles instead.

 These things, and others, are dictated by the requirements and parameters of your eLearning project, as much as they’re dictated by the target language and culture you need the course localized for.
-But one principle seems to ring true for all eLearning localization projects: the more complex you design your course slides, the more complex, and thereby costly, the translation process will be.
+But one principle seems to ring true for all eLearning translation services: the more complex you design your course slides, the more complex, and thereby costly, the translation process will be.